tourhunter-com/help-tourhunter-com/en/_posts/2019-10-12-how-to-create-a-company.md

 ---
 layout: article
-title:  "How to create a company?"
+title:  How to create a company?
-date:   2019-10-12 06:51:27 +0300
-categories:
+excerpt: "Part of a post"
-- "getting-started"
+category: "getting-started"
-ref: multilang-create-a-company
 lang: en
+ref: how-to-create-a-company
+permalink: /en/category/getting-started/how-to-create-a-company
 ---

-##Creating a company
+Creating a company

 What you need first is a created account on TourHunter (see also **How to create an account using email?**).

 If you already have an account you can create a company.
 Just follow the next steps.

-###Step 1: Authorizing
+Step 1: Authorizing

 Authorize at TourHunter using your email (or facebook, google+ account).

-###Step 2: Add a company
+Step 2: Add a company

 On the opened page "Dashboard"  you will see:
 * greetings "Hello [username]";